Jacqueline Roque: Later life

 Roque was devoted to Picasso throughout their marriage and when he died in 1973, she was deeply affected by grief.
 Art critic, Richard Dorment stated, "she would sit in a darkened room, sobbing, or address a photograph of her husband as though he were still alive".
 Richardson observed that whenever he visited Roque after the death of Picasso, she would be utterly distraught, often requiring a doctor to administer tranquillisers.
 In 1980, her condition seemed to improve and she flew to New York for a Picasso retrospective at the Museum of Modern Art.
 Richardson noted that during his visit to Notre-Dame-de-Vie in 1984 or 1985, she seemed more tormented, often declaring, "Pablo is not dead".

-After Picasso's death, Jacqueline prevented his children Claude and Paloma Picasso from attending his funeral.
-Jacqueline also barred Picasso's grandson Pablito Picasso (son of Paolo, Picasso's son from his marriage to the Russian dancer Olga Khokhlova) from attending the service.
+After Picasso's death, Jacqueline prevented his children Claude and Paloma Picasso from attending his funeral, because it was the will of Picasso before he died.
+Jacqueline also barred Picasso's grandson Pablito Picasso (son of Paolo, Picasso's son from his marriage to the Ukrainian dancer Olga Khokhlova) from attending the service, due to Pablo's conflict with Paolo before his death.
 Pablito was so distraught he drank a bottle of bleach, dying three months later.

 Françoise Gilot, Picasso's companion between 1943 and 1953, and mother of two of his children, Claude and Paloma, fought with Jacqueline over the distribution of the artist's estate.
 Gilot and her children had unsuccessfully contested the will on the grounds that Picasso was mentally ill.

-After the legal battles and death of Picasso's son Paolo Picasso, a French court ruled that the inheritors to the Picasso estate were Jacqueline, his children and grandchildren: Claude, Paloma, Maya, Bernard and Marina Picasso.
+After the legal battles and death of Picasso's son Paulo Picasso, a French court ruled that the inheritors to the Picasso estate were Jacqueline, his children and grandchildren: Claude, Paloma, Maya, Bernard and Marina Picasso.

 Eventually Claude, Paloma and Jacqueline agreed to establish the Musée Picasso in Paris.

 Death

 Jacqueline Picasso never recovered from the death of her husband.
 She had been frequenting Picasso's grave on the eighth of every month and said that he wanted her to join him.
-She shot herself on 15 October 1986 in their Mougins home, the chateau where they had spent their married life together; she was 59 years old.
+She shot herself, with Picasso’s gun, on 15 October 1986 in their Mougins home, the chateau where they had spent their married life together; she was 60 years old.
 She was buried with her husband on the terrace outside the Château of Vauvenargues.
 Shortly before her death she had confirmed that she would be present at an upcoming exhibit of her private collection of Picasso's work in Spain.